Or

 The same kind of trial takes place in the minds of men who are looking for answers.
 They seek until they reach a point they cannot go past.
 And, typically, they stop there.
 They reach the grand chasm that stands between God and man, and say “Well, this is where the road ends”.
 The road doesn’t end there.
 Their means end there.
 Therefore, their belief is at the polar end of their faculties.

 What is ironic is that the same compelling argument one could make against God’s existence could be made against our own.
 I mean, can you truly prove that you exist without bias?
 Can you circumvent your own ego, and declare yourself a figment?
-The Buddhists can.

 The argument could be made that there is a creative element, but it is not a divine being, otherwise known as a “god”.
 The argument for God is the argument of intent, meaning, design, and purpose.
 The argument against God is for random chance, causality, self actualization, and fatalism.
 The first says that God created man, whereas the second insists that man created God.
-Or, put another way, God is God vice Man is God.

 Here, the believer has a slight edge over the nonbeliever.
 The nonbeliever says that there is nothing outside the box.
 If there is, your concept of the box has to be expanded to contain the unknown variables, but it is still a box.
 The believer says there is no box.